- Post-doctoral training, Center for Alcohol and Addiction Studies (CAAS), Brown University

 Medical Consequences associated with Injection Drug Use

-Much of my work over the last several years has focused on health consequences associated with injection drug use.
-Injection drug users (IDUs) engage in a number of substance use practices that put them at high risk for viral disease (e.g., HIV, Hepatitis C), bacterial infections (e.g., skin abscesses, endocarditis), and overdose.
-Past studies have shown that specific practices, such as sharing needles, frequent injection, and not cleaning one’s skin before injecting, all pose risk for infection.
-Much of my recent work (Phillips, Anderson, & Stein, 2008; Phillips & Stein, 2010) has focused on establishing the range of high-risk practices (e.g., frequent injection, intramuscular injection) that put injectors at risk for bacterial infections, a very under-studied, yet common host of infections.
-Findings from these studies helped guide the development of a new risk reduction intervention with IDUs aimed at reducing both bacterial and viral infections.
+Much of my research has focused on health consequences associated with injection drug use (e.g., HIV, Hepatitis C, bacterial infections) and the reduction of high-risk practices through brief intervention.
+Some of my earlier work focused on establishing the range of injection practices (e.g., frequent injection, intramuscular injection) that put injectors at risk for bacterial infections (e.g., skin abscesses), a very under-studied, yet common host of infections.
+Findings from these studies helped guide the development of a risk reduction intervention with injectors aimed at reducing both bacterial and viral infections.

 Outcomes associated with Marijuana Use among College Students and Studies using Ecological Momentary Assessment

-Abnormal Psychology, Clinical Psychology, Introduction to Counseling Theories, Health Psychology, Theories of Counseling (graduate), Psychology of Addiction (graduate and undergraduate)
+The courses I typically teach include: Abnormal Psychology, Clinical Psychology, Health Psychology, and Psychology of Addiction (graduate and undergraduate).

-Students interested in gaining research experience in the area of addiction or disease prevention should contact me by email (firstname.lastname@example.org).
+Students interested in gaining research experience in the area of addiction or disease prevention should contact me by email.

 Recent Grant Support and Submissions